-A. Separately interview with the individuals involved in the incident and witnesses to the incident to assess and ensure the safety of all individuals involved in the incident pending investigation of the incident;

-B. Locate and secure any records or physical evidence relating to the incident;

-C. Promptly notify the parent(s)/legal guardian(s) of all individual students involved in the incident and the steps taken by the school administration to ensure the safety of the students pending investigation of the incident; and

-D. Contact law enforcement if an incident reported involves an immediate threat to school safety or immediate harm to the safety of an individual student.
+- A. Separately interview with the individuals involved in the incident and witnesses to the incident to assess and ensure the safety of all individuals involved in the incident pending investigation of the incident; - B. Locate and secure any records or physical evidence relating to the incident; - C. Promptly notify the parent(s)/legal guardian(s) of all individual students involved in the incident and the steps taken by the school administration to ensure the safety of the students pending investigation of the incident; and - D. Contact law enforcement if an incident reported involves an immediate threat to school safety or immediate harm to the safety of an individual student.

-6. Investigation, Determination, and Documentation of Reported Incidents of Bullying responsible for investigation of the incident.
+6. Investigation, Determination, and Documentation of Reported Incidents of Bullying The principal of each site shall be the individual responsible for investigating incidents of bullying unless the principal designates another school official at the site as the individual responsible for investigation of the incident.
 The procedure for investigation of a reported bullying incident shall, at a minimum, meet all of the following requirements: